 My friend recently opened an SBI Demat and Trading Account.
-It’s super simple and hassle free.
-The whole procedure to open your trading and demat account takes around 15 days.
+It’s super simple and hassle-free.
+The whole procedure to open your trading and demat account take around 15 days.
 SBI also offers 3-in-1 account i.e. Saving+Demat+Trading account.

 In addition, the support executives will themselves come to collect the required documents to open the account.
-Here are the list of the documents required for opening the demat and trading account:
+Here is the list of the documents required for opening the demat and trading account:

 - 2 Passport-size photos.

 - PAN CARD

 - Aadhar Card (for address proof)

 How to buy a Stock using SBI demat account?